menu

 Also of interest is that Bellingham has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bellingham telecommute to their jobs.
-Overall, about 12.56% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.56% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Combining city textures and college town sensibilities, Bellingham really has a nice blend of characteristics.
 While not a huge city, Bellingham is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Bellingham more than just a college town, but removing the students from the equation would undeniably change Bellingham’s character and quality of life.